 Existing procedures for the extraction system, treatment system, and injection system would continue to be implemented under Alternative I to ensure existing performance standards for the remedial components are maintained.
 The existing monitoring systems and program would be used to evaluate system performance; no additional monitoring wells would be constructed initially, but replacement wells would be constructed from time to time over the operation and maintenance period, which could occur for up to 960 years.
 No additional roadways or infrastructure would be required.
 The hazardous materials usage and waste generation would be consistent with the current IM-3 operations, which includes sludge (hazardous waste) and brine (nonhazardous) byproducts that require offsite disposal.
 Mitigation measures associated with the generation of dust and the exposure of construction workers to airborne contaminants during operation and maintenance would be required (Impact HAZ-1).
-Operation activities associated with implementation of the Continued Operation of IM-3 component may result in potential hazardous materials impacts associated with the proposed project, Mitigation Measures HAZ-1a, HAZ-1b, and HAZ-2 would be required for Alternative I to reduce the potential for dust generation or a release or spill of a contaminant to a less-than-significant level.
+Operation activities associated with implementation of the Continued Operation of IM-3 component may result in potential hazardous materials impacts associated with the potential release of chemicals as a result of component failure, tank failure, or human error (Impact HAZ-3).
+As with the proposed project, Mitigation Measures HAZ-1a, HAZ-1b, and HAZ-2 would be required for Alternative I to reduce the potential for dust generation or a release or spill of a contaminant to a less-than-significant level.
 Because the ex situ treatment process would continue, there is the potential for greater impacts related to hazardous materials than the proposed project.

 Existing procedures for the extraction system, treatment system, and injection system would continue to be implemented under Alternative I to ensure existing performance standards for the remedial components are maintained.
 The existing monitoring systems and program would be used to evaluate system performance; no additional monitoring wells would be constructed initially, but replacement wells would be constructed from time to time over the operation and maintenance period, which could occur for up to 960 years.
 No additional roadways or infrastructure would be required.
 The hazardous materials usage and waste generation would be consistent with the current IM-3 operations.
 Operation activities associated with implementation of the continued operation of IM-3 may result in potential hydrology and water quality impacts associated with localized alteration of drainage patterns (Impact HYDRO-2) during grading of existing roadways.
 As with the proposed project, Mitigation Measure HYDRO-1 would be required for Alternative I to reduce the potential localized alteration of drainage patterns to a less-than-significant level.
-Because no additional wells would be constructed under Alternative I, the overall hydrology and water quality impacts would be constructed under Alternative I, the overall hydrology and water quality impacts would be constructed under Alternative I.
+Because no additional wells would be constructed under

+Alternative I, the overall hydrology and water quality impacts would be reduced compared to the proposed project.